-This Smithsonian initiative, led by local partners Lanesboro Arts, was designed to connect students with local historical and cultural centers for community-based research and to provide them with hands-on technology experience.
+This Smithsonian initiative, led by local partners Lanesboro Arts, was designed to connect students with local historical and cultural centers for community-based research, while developing hands-on technology experience.

 I served as the project leader, facilitating our sessions, community meetings, and student communications.
 I also served as the project’s technology leader, teaching students how to use all of the new equipment including audio recorders, scanners, dslr + lenses, and microphones.
 I designed our ten workshop sessions and assignments to guide students through the creation of each of their individual video projects.
 Finally, I led the students through audio and video editing software exercises to equip them with the skills and confidence to design their final multimedia narratives.